livemonkey1300/certification/README.md

 org admin don't have permission over folder and resource they have to assigne it to themself

-folder can be use to segregate project
+folder can be use to segregate project cannot use iam to create user and group